Brand Guidelines

 Writing with energy and passion doesn’t mean you need to increase your use of exclamation points!
 In fact, we'd rather you didn’t!

 To write energetically make your sentences short, sharp, and to the point.
-For passion, remember our ‘why’; tech is everything.
-In all, write with the intent to attract and engage our audiences through well-chosen thoughtful and optimistic words.
+For passion, remember our ‘why’; helping B2Bs grow with momentum.
+In all, write with the intent to attract and engage our audiences through well-chosen, thoughtful and optimistic words.

 Example dos and don’ts